optexture/broadway/README.md

 #nVoid-Twitter-TouchDesigner
-Threaded Twitter search and stream TouchDesigner components written in Python with Databasing and logging features.
+Threaded Twitter search and stream TouchDesigner components written in Python with logging features.

 ##Build and Version
 This tool requires 'Custom Parameters' functionality within TouchDesigner (Build 45000 and above).
 It was created, and is stable, in 64-bit build 47400.
 Recently tested in 64-bit build 56020.